-There is no pre-requisite to take up this Big Data training and to master Hadoop.
-But basics of UNIX, SQL and Java would be beneficial.
-At Intellipaat, we provide the complimentary Linux and Java courses with our Big Data certification training to brush-up the required skills so that you are good on your Hadoop learning path.
+There is no prerequisite to take up this Big Data training and to master Hadoop.
+But the basics of UNIX, SQL and Java would be beneficial.
+At Intellipaat, we provide the complementary Linux and Java courses with our Big Data certification training to brush-up the required skills so that you are good on your learning path.

 Pune has grown massively in terms of technology and development which has caused firms to look for new opportunities of advancement.
 As Big Data Analytics is the latest trend in the market and is possibly the best platform to generate budding technology applications, the scope for technologies like Hadoop is vast in this city.